-Fadi is a doctoral researcher at the Manchester Architecture Research Group of The University of Manchester.
+Fadi is a doctoral researcher and PhD candidate at the Manchester Architecture Research Group at the University of Manchester.
 He is pursuing a Ph.D. in Architecture as a recipient of the School of Environment, Education and Development Postgraduate Research Scholarship.

-Fadi is trained as an urbanist, architect, and design strategist.
-He studied urban theory, urban design, and architectural engineering in Beirut and New York.
-His professional record includes practicing and consulting in the Middle East and North Africa on architecture and master planning (Dar Group, IGA Architecture and Landscape Design, Chakib Richani Architects, and Spectrum Engineering Consultants), on international development (UN ESCWA and UN-Habitat), and on design and visualization (Visualizing Palestine and Visualizing Impact).
+Fadi is trained as an architect, urbanist, and design strategist.
+He studied social and urban theory, design, and architectural engineering in Beirut, New York, and Manchester; he is a qualified architect in Lebanon since 2003.
+His professional record includes practicing and consulting in the Middle East and North Africa on architecture and master planning (Dar Group, IGA Architecture and Landscape Design, Chakib Richani Architects, and Spectrum Engineering Consultants), on international development (UN ESCWA and UN-Habitat), and on creative processes and information visualization (Visualizing Palestine and Visualizing Impact).

-He is the editor of At the Edge of the City: Reinhabiting Public Space toward the Recovery of Beirut’s Horsh Al-Sanawbar (2010).
-He founded and directed the research collaborative Discursive Formations (2008 – 2013), co-produced civic and advocacy projects in Lebanon, and taught at the University of Manchester, Parsons School of Design, and the American University of Beirut.
+He edited and published the book At the Edge of the City: Reinhabiting Public Space toward the Recovery of Beirut’s Horsh Al-Sanawbar (2010); founded and directed the research collaborative Discursive Formations (2008 – 2013); co-produced civic and advocacy projects in Lebanon, and taught at the University of Manchester, University of Salford, Parsons School of Design, and the American University of Beirut.

 He contributed to the projects Tactics of Collaboration: A Participatory Playbook (project by Mark Strandquist and Magnum Foundation), State Theatre (film by Daniel Kötter/Constanze Fischbeck), Queer Geographies: Beirut, Tijuana, Copenhagen (book by Lasse Lau), Volume Project (project by Vision Forum, Assabil Association and 98weeks Research Project; curated by Sara Giannini and 98weeks), Beirut: Accessible City for All (project by EDAN ME), and Pine Nuts (film by Lasse Lau).
 Moreover, his work and commentary are featured in Métropolitiques, Traits Urbain, Le Courrier, The Polis Blog, Next City, World Environment, Bold Magazine, Al-Jadid, Los Angeles Times, The National, The Daily Star, Arquitetura e Urbanismo, Danish Radio, Wysokie Obcasy, Deutsche Welle, and Trouw.